 Financial Aid Info

 I STRONGLY recommend setting up Direct Deposit of financial aid funds.
-To activate Direct Deposit, log onto ISIS and choose University Bursar (or Financial Services), Student Direct Deposit.
+To activate Direct Deposit, log onto ISIS and choose University Bursar, Student Direct Deposit.
 Follow the instructions outlined on the site.
-This will enable the University Bursar to deposit the remainder of the disbursed financial aid into your checking account once your tuition has been deducted.
+This will enable The University Bursar to deposit the remainder of the disbursed financial aid into your checking account once your tuition has been deducted.